 A final regional land use plan provides a broad level vision and goals for the allocation, management and use of land and resources, including renewable, non-renewable and water-based resources within a region.

-Moving forward on land use planning for the Peel Watershed region
+Yukon government approves land use plan for public lands in Peel Watershed region

 Energy, Mines and Resources,